 SCMC Ohio is committed to musical excellence and spiritual vitality.
-We welcome you to experience the beauty of God and the challenge of building musical skills, all in the in the heart of Holmes Co.
-Ohio.
+We welcome you to experience the beauty of God and the challenge of building musical skills, all in the heart of Holmes County, Ohio.

 How old must I be to attend Music Camp?

 Ohio Camp adult students must be at least 18 years of age.
 Children and Youth ages 8-17 may participate in Children/Youth Camp.